-The Unity of Arenas: Strategy Tracks in the War Between Hamas and Israel
+The Unification of the arenas: Strategy Tracks in the War Between Hamas and Israel

 The position of Iran and its allies has been in flux.
 At times, they issue rhetorical threats through the media; at other times, they exercise tactical restraint.
 However, Iran and all elements within the so-called “Axis of Resistance” coalition are directly involved in the ongoing conflict in Gaza.
 This paper aims to explore the Axis’s stance on the ongoing war and the potential ways in which the coalition might engage in it.